Tank locomotive: Fuel bunker

-On tank locomotives which use solid fuels such as coal, a bunker is used to carry the fuel (for locomotives using liquid fuel such as oil, a Fuel tank is used).
+On tank locomotives which use solid fuels such as coal, a bunker is used to carry the fuel (for locomotives using liquid fuel such as oil, a fuel tank is used).
 There are two main positions for bunkers on tank locomotives: to the rear of the cab (as illustrated in the left of the images below), a position typically used on locomotives with a trailing carrying axle or a trailing bogie; or on top of and to one side of the firebox, a positioning typically used in cases where the firebox overhangs the rear driving axle, as this counterbalances the overhanging weight of the firebox, stabilising the locomotive.

 Other types of tank locomotive

 There are several other specialised types of steam locomotive which carry their own fuel but which are usually categorised for different reasons.

 Garratt locomotive

-A Garratt type of locomotive is articulated in three parts.
+A Garratt locomotive is articulated in three parts.
 The boiler is mounted on the centre frame without wheels, and two sets of driving wheels (4 cylinders total) carrying fuel bunkers and water tanks are mounted on separate frames, one on each end of the boiler.
 Articulation is used so larger locomotives can go around curves which would otherwise restrict the size of rigid framed locomotives.
 One of the major advantages of the Garratt form of articulation is the maintenance of the locomotive's centre-of-gravity over or inside the track centre-line when rounding curves.